 The NEPA process (see Figure 3-1, NEPA Process Diagram) begins when an agency develops a proposal to address a need to take a Federal action.
-Once it has developed a proposed action, the agency will enter the initial analytical approach to help determine whether the agency will pursue the path of a Categorical Exclusion, an Environmental Assessment, or an Environmental Impact Statement.
-While the NEPA Process is generally progressive in nature, an agency may skip over lower levels based on the nature of the action, the potential for environmental impacts, the level of controversy, and any existing environmental damage.
+Once it has developed a proposed action, the agency will enter the initial analytical approach to help determine if a Categorical Exclusion (CATEX) is applicable or whether the agency will need to pursue the path of an Environmental Assessment (EA) or an Environmental Impact Statement (EIS).
+While the NEPA Process is generally progressive in nature, the DAF often skips over an EA and goes directly to an EIS based on the likely potential for significant environmental impacts.

-3.1.2.1 Level I - Categorical Exclusions (CATEX)
+3.1.2.1 Categorical Exclusions (CATEX)